isomerpages/imh-predict/index.md

       title: About Depression
       subtitle: What is Depression?
       id: infopic
-      description: The Lifetime and 12-month prevalence of depression, both globally and in Singapore, have been increasing steadily.
+      description: The lifetime and 12-month prevalence of depression, both globally and in Singapore, have been increasing steadily.
       button: Read more
       url: about-depression